 The non-employee directors of DEP GP, the general partner of Duncan Energy Partners, have been granted UARs in the form of letter agreements.
-These liability awards are not part of any established long-term incentive plan of EPCO, Enterprise Products Partners' or Enterprise GP Holdings.
+These liability awards are not part of any established long-term incentive plan of EPCO, Enterprise Products Partners, Enterprise GP Holdings or Duncan Energy Partners.
 These UARs entitle each non-employee director to receive a cash payment on the vesting date equal to the excess, if any, of the fair market value of Enterprise GP Holdings' units (determined as of a future vesting date) over the grant date fair value.
-These UARs are accounted for similar to liability awards under SFAS 123(R) since they will be settled with cash.
-At June 30, 2008 and December 31, 2007, we had a total of 90,000 outstanding UARs granted to non-employee directors of DEP GP that cliff vest in 2012.
+These UARs are accounted for similarly to liability awards under SFAS 123(R) since they will be settled with cash.
+At September 30, 2008, we had a total of 90,000 outstanding UARs granted to non-employee directors of DEP GP that cliff vest in 2012.
 If a director resigns prior to vesting, his UAR awards are forfeited.